Edmundo Ros: Orchestra

+By 1946 Ros owned a club, a dance school, a record company and an artistes' agency.
+His band grew to 16 musicians and was renamed Edmundo Ros and His Orchestra. the same year Ros were featured in the film What Do We Do Now?.

+In 1948, he supported Carmen Miranda for a year at the London Palladium, while still playing the Coconut Grove, and the following year The Wedding Samba sold three million 78s. in Britain and entered the US charts.

-In 1950, King George VI invited him to perform at Windsor, and he took his fiancée, the beautiful Swedish aristocrat Britt Johansen, whom he married that year.
+In 1950, King George VI invited him to perform at Windsor castle, and he took his fiancée, the beautiful Swedish aristocrat Britt Johansen, whom he married that year.
+In 1950 the Nigerian Ginger Johnson joined the Edmundo Ros Orchestra as its lead percussionist, and recorded several albums with the band.

-In 1951 Ros bought the Coconut Grove on Regent Street and in 1964 renamed it Edmundo Ros's Dinner and Supper Club.
-The club became popular for its atmosphere and music, but it closed in 1965, when legalised casino gambling had drawn away many of its best customers.
+In 1951 Ros bought the Coconut Grove on Regent Street that became popular for its atmosphere and music.
+In 1958 his album Rhythms of The South was one of the first high-quality LP stereo records: it sold a million copies.
+He was with Decca Records from 1944 to 1974, and altogether he made more than 800 recordings.
 During the 1950s and 1960s the Ros orchestra appeared frequently on BBC Radio, continuing into the early 1970s on Radio Two Ballroom.

-In the early 1960s, he collaborated with the Ted Heath Orchestra on the album Heath versus Ros (Decca Phase 4 1964) that exploited the relatively new stereo recording process.
-The shift in musical tastes to rock bands such as The Beatles and The Rolling Stones affected Ros's standing but he played on into the 1970s.
+In the early 1960s, he collaborated with the Ted Heath Orchestra on the album Heath versus Ros (Decca Phase 4 Stereo 1964) that exploited the relatively new stereo recording process.
+In 1964 renamed the Coconut Grove as Edmundo Ros's Dinner and Supper Club but one year later closed when legalised casino gambling had drawn away many of its best customers.

+In the mid-1960s, the French singer Caterina Valente worked with Edmundo Ros orchestra and recorded material in Portuguese, Spanish and English that Ros arranged/conducted and/or composed on the Decca and London labels.

+The shift in musical tastes to rock music bands affected Ros's career, but he played on into the 1970s.
 In 1975, during Ros's seventh tour of Japan, his band's Musicians' Union shop steward tried to usurp Ros's authority by making arrangements with venues behind his back.
 Upon their return to the UK Ros organised a celebratory dinner after a BBC recording session and announced the disbanding of the orchestra.
 He destroyed almost all the charts (arrangement sheets), which conclusively ended the orchestra's existence.

 In 1994, Edmundo conducted and sang with the BBC Big Band with Strings at the Queen Elizabeth Hall in London.
 The other conductor was Stanley Black.